Unleash/unleash/website/docs/reference/integrations/jira-cloud-plugin-usage.md

 title: Jira Cloud Integration - Usage
 ---

-With the Unleash Jira Cloud Plugin you can create, view and manage Unleash feature toggles directly from a Jira issue.
+With the Unleash Jira Cloud Plugin you can create, view and manage Unleash feature flags directly from a Jira issue.

-The plugin also shows you current status of connected toggles.
+The plugin also shows you current status of connected flags.

 ## Using the plugin